Eric050505/CommuteTrack-DB/README.md

+Project of Principles of Database Systems Spring 2024, SUSTech

 ### `API`

 To provide basic functionality of accessing a database system, these code build a back end library which exposes a set of APIs.